silky/silky.github.com/src/posts/2016-12-09-quantum-neural-networks.md

 that, when measured, the distance that we wanted, $d(\vec{u}, V)$, is the probability that we achieve a certain measurement outcome.
-In this way, we can build this certain state, and measure it, several times, and use this information to approximate the distances $d$.
+In this way, we can build this certain state, and measure it, several times, and use this information to approximate the required distances.
 And, the paper shows that this whole process can be done in "something like" a running time of $\log(M\times N)$.